A Closer Look at H.R. 507 and S.1117

 Less than meets the eye

-Since vision screenings are limited, many children will continue to "fall through the cracks” and remain “left behind” due to vision screenings and the limits contained in this proposed bill.
+Since vision screenings do not make a diagnosis, children who "pass" will be at risk with undetected eye and vision problems.
+Children will continue to "fall through the cracks” and remain “left behind” due to vision screenings and the limits contained in this proposed bill.

 The final word